-encourage Aboriginal and Torres Strait Islander people to take full advantage of the educational opportunities available;

-promote equity of educational opportunity; and

-improve educational outcomes.
+- encourage Aboriginal and Torres Strait Islander people to take full advantage of the educational opportunities available; - promote equity of educational opportunity; and - improve educational outcomes.

-Supporting programmes
+Supporting programs

-ABSTUDY is supported in its aims and objectives by the National Aboriginal and Torres Strait Islander Education Policy (AEP) programmes that are administered by the Department of Social Services (DSS) and the Department of the Prime Minister and Cabinet (PM&C).
+ABSTUDY is supported in its aims and objectives by the National Aboriginal and Torres Strait Islander Education Policy programs that are administered by the Department of Social Services (DSS) and the National Indigenous Australians Agency (NIAA).